manuelgug/CNV_detection/README.md

 ## Example Outputs

 ![logo](https://github.com/manuelgug/CNV_detection/blob/main/dd2_gradient_.png)

-Plots depicting CNV detection across a gradient of 3D7-DD2 mixes.
+*CNV detection across a gradient of 3D7-DD2 mixes.
 Red line is the CNV cutoff.
 Correct detection of CNV for MDR1 was possible down to 25% of DD2 prevalence in the mix.
-Quantitative results can be seen in the *example_output.csv* file.
+Quantitative results can be seen in the *example_output.csv* file.*